ulyssegazin/BatchCP_Classification/README.md

 ## Disclaimer on the packages

-The folder "Source" contains two python package (), which contains some general conformal prediction codes.
-They can be found in A. Marandon page: https://github.com/arianemarandon/infoconf.
+The folder "Source" contains two python package (black_boxes.py and nn.py), which contains some general codes for machine learning algorithms.
+They can be found in A. Marandon page: https://github.com/arianemarandon/infoconf, and are based on code from the paper "Classification with Valid and Adaptive Coverage" by Romano, Sesia and Candès (Neurips 2020).

 ## Folder: "Python_RealData"